Sangir people: History

 The primary settlements of the Sangirese people are the Sangihe Islands.
 Archaeologists have determined that the first humans that arrived in the region of islands were in the 3rd millennium BCE and probably were a mix of Veddoids and Negritos.
 In the 1st millennium BCE, Austronesian migrants came here through the southern Philippines.
 They assimilated the natives and began to develop agriculture, to produce fabrics and ceramics.
-Modern Sangirese people are the direct descendants of that population that has developed on Sangihe Islands and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and North Cotabato before the start of the modern era.
+Modern Sangirese people are the direct descendants of that population that has developed on Sangihe Islands and parts of Davao Occidental (particularly in the Sarangani Islands), Davao del Norte, Davao del Sur, Sultan Kudarat, South Cotabato, and Cotabato before the start of the modern era.

 The Sangirese people consider themselves to have originated directly from Sangir Island and their primogenitor being Gumansalangi, a cultural hero who lived around the 14th to 15th century.
 During this period, the Sangihe Islands formed a government under the authority of the Muslim rulers of the Maluku Islands.
 In the 16th century, the Ternatean people subdued the Sangirese people, and the islands were discovered by the Portuguese.
 Then, in the 17th century, they were initially captured and became part of the Spanish colonial rule; which resulted in vocabulary borrowed from the Spanish language that is still preserved in the Sangirese language, and then followed by the Dutch who came later to occupy them in 1677.
 Maluku sultans also continued to consider the Sangihe Islands as part of their territory.